Strong convergence of adaptive time-stepping schemes for the stochastic Allen--Cahn equation: Introduction

 \section{Introduction}

-Numerical approximations for stochastic partial differential equations (SPDEs) with globally Lipschitz coefficients have been studied in recent decades (see e.g., \cite{CHJ19}, \cite{CHJ192}, \cite{CCHS20}, \cite{Gy}, \cite{KM}, \cite{walsh}, \cite{anote} and references therein).
-In contrast, numerical analysis of SPDEs with non-globally Lipschitz coefficients, for example the stochastic Allen--Cahn equation, has been considered (see e.g., \cite{BJ19}, \cite{split19}, \cite{caimeng21}, \cite{CH19}, \cite{CHS21}, \cite{FLZ17}, \cite{jentzen}, \cite{KLL18}, \cite{LQ20}, \cite{MP18}, \cite{QW19}, \cite{WXJ20} and references therein) and is still not fully understood.
-It is pointed out in \cite{beccari} that the explicit, the exponential and the linear-implicit Euler-type methods given by the uniform timestep fail to converge for SPDEs with superlinearly growing coefficients.
-Implicit methods like fully drift-implicit method (see \cite{KLL18}) can be strongly convergent in this setting, while their implementation requires solving an algebraic equation at each iteration step, which needs additional computational effort.
-These reasons have led to the research on the construction of explicit methods that ensure strong convergence under non-globally Lipschitz coefficients, see for instance \cite{caimeng21} \cite{WXJ20} and \cite{BJ19} \cite{jentzen} for the analysis of the tamed and truncated methods, respectively.
-The present work makes further contributions on the numerical study of an explicit, adaptive time-stepping full discretization for the stochastic Allen--Cahn equation.
+Numerical approximations for stochastic partial differential equations (SPDEs) with globally Lipschitz coefficients have been studied in recent decades (see e.g., the monograph \cite{LordBook}).
+In contrast, numerical analysis of SPDEs with non-globally Lipschitz coefficients, for example the stochastic Allen--Cahn equation, has been considered (see e.g., \cite{CH19, CHS21, LQ20} and references therein) and is still not fully understood.
+It is pointed out in \cite{beccari} that the explicit Euler, the exponential Euler and the linear-implicit Euler schemes with the uniform timestep fail to converge in the strong sense for SPDEs with superlinearly growing coefficients; see also \cite{jentzen}.
+Implicit schemes like fully drift-implicit scheme (see e.g. \cite{KLL18, QW19, LQ20, liuzh, prohl18} and references therein) can be strongly convergent in this setting.
+It is known that the implementation of the implicit scheme requires solving an algebraic equation at each iteration step, which needs additional computational effort.
+These reasons have led to the research on the construction of explicit schemes that can ensure convergence under the non-globally Lipschitz condition.
+For instance, \cite{Split19} proposes the splitting scheme and studies the convergence in strong, weak, and probability senses.
+It is shown that the mean-square convergence order is almost 1/4, localized on an event of arbitrarily large probability, and that the convergence order in probability is almost 1/4 for the space-time white noise case; Authors in \cite{BCH2019} study the strong convergence order of the explicit temporal splitting numerical scheme for the case of different noises with varying degrees of smoothness; \cite{caimeng21} proves that the weak convergence order of the tamed exponential Euler scheme is almost $\beta$ for the generalized $Q$-Wiener process case, and \cite{WXJ20} shows that the strong convergence order of the nonlinearity-tamed accelerated exponential Euler scheme is almost $1/2$ for the space-time white noise case; \cite{BJ19} studies the strong convergence order of the nonlinearity-truncated Euler-type schemes, which is almost $1/4$ for the cylindrical Wiener process case.
+The present work makes further contributions on the numerical study of the explicit, adaptive time-stepping schemes for the stochastic Allen--Cahn equation.